 - The file system of the partition is corrupted or damaged.

-If you happened to be caught in one of the two situations where you were unable to run CHKDSK to check and repair your disk, don't get frustrated.
+If you were caught in one of the two situations where you could not run CHKDSK to check and repair your disk, don't get frustrated.
 We will show you effective ways to cope with it.

 Step 1.
 Press "Windows + X" buttons to bring up the power users menu.